TRIPLE CONVERGENT PROOF • FEBRUARY 2026

 Industry Impact

 Our discovery on IBM's Heron r2 processor—their most advanced architecture with heavy-hex topology and error rates below 0.1%—proves that even cutting-edge superconducting hardware exhibits these correlations.
-This is not a limitation of early-stage quantum computers; it is a fundamental property of multi-qubit systems that persists even in state-of-the-art hardware.
+This is not a limitation of early-stage quantum computers; it is a fundamental property of multi-qubit systems.

-Implication: Hardware-aware abstraction layers like Q-HAL are universally necessary for large-scale superconducting quantum computing, regardless of how much individual qubit performance improves.
+Implication: Hardware-aware abstraction layers like Q-HAL are universally necessary, regardless of how much individual qubit performance improves.

 🏭